NREL/REopt_API/docker_setup/README.md

 Also note, the **REopt Lite API** is a memory intensive application.
 In Docker **Preferences**, under the **Advanced** settings tab increase the **Memory** as much as you can before running this server.

 ## Installation
 To run the **REopt Lite API** you need to (1) build a container to get all the software loaded onto the container, then (2) run the container.
 Note there are some additional licensing steps if Xpress is used as the optimization solver.
-There are two build folders in this directory:

 ### XPRESS USERS

-You will need to unzip the linux Xpress installation files to a folder ```solver_install_files\xpress_files``` inside the docker build folder before building your container.
+You will need to unzip the linux Xpress installation files to a folder ```solver_install_files\xpress_files``` inside the ```docker_setup```  folder before building your container.
 You should have files like:
 - install.sh
 - xp8.0.4_linux_x86_64.tar.gz
 - kalis_license.txt